Georgia

 Population: ~150,000

-A mesmerizing coastal city defined by its historic grid of cobblestone squares and moss-draped oaks, it hosts one of the largest and most vital shipping ports on the entire Atlantic seaboard.
+Historic coastal city with cobblestone squares, moss-draped oaks, and one of the largest ports on the Atlantic seaboard.

 Key Landmarks & Economy

-Centennial Olympic Park: A cornerstone of Atlanta's downtown legacy, originally built for the 1996 Summer Olympics and now a hub for tourism and major events.
+Centennial Olympic Park: A cornerstone of Atlanta's downtown legacy, built for the 1996 Summer Olympics.

-Savannah Historic District: One of the largest National Historic Landmark districts in the U.S., featuring 22 picturesque park squares and colonial architecture.
+Savannah Historic District: One of the largest National Historic Landmark districts in the U.S. with 22 park squares.

 Did You Know?

-• Georgia is the **only state** where both the onion and the peach are designated as official state symbols, specifically the Vidalia Onion.
+• Georgia is the only state where both the onion and the peach are official symbols (Vidalia Onion).

-• The **Cumberland Island National Seashore** features a herd of wild horses that have lived on the remote beaches for hundreds of years.
+• The Cumberland Island features wild horses living on remote beaches for hundreds of years.

-• The world-famous soft drink **Coca-Cola** was invented in Atlanta in 1886 by pharmacist John Pemberton as a patent medicine.
+• Coca-Cola was invented in Atlanta in 1886 by pharmacist John Pemberton.

 Demographics